-Danjugan Island is actually a protected marine sanctuary which provided asylum to a veritable cornucopia of wildlife species.
-The island operates under the care and supervision of the Philippine Reef and Rain Forest Conservation Foundation, Inc.
+Danjugan Island is actually a protected marine sanctuary which provides asylum to a veritable cornucopia of wildlife species.
+The island operates under the care and supervision of the Philippine Reef and Rain Forest Conservation Foundation, Inc. or PRRFCFI.

 Aside from the wildlife encounter, you can make the most of your visit by checking its five lagoons, four white beach strips, and a number of makeshift watch towers.

 5. Punta Ballo Beach

 Punta Ballo is one of the most amazing place to grace the sunset in Sipalay.
 The sand is ivory on a gloomy day but is white under a bright sunlight.

 Not far from the beach are remarkable reefs which are homes to colourful marine life.

 6. Sugar Beach